 The leadership and teaching staff at Greenvale Primary believe that support from home is a vital component of consolidating student success.
-We expect parents to model an interest in reading, remind students to practise spelling their frequently used words, encourage them to speak correct English and answer questions in full sentences.
+We expect parents to model an interest in reading, remind students to practise their reading and spelling, encourage them to speak correct English and answer questions in full sentences.
 Daily home reading is also strongly recommended and we encourage students to borrow, read and enjoy books from our extensive library.
 We are committed to working with parents to build effective home/school partnerships which support students.
 We also welcome Parent Helpers into our classrooms.

 We are committed to ensuring all students feel success in their literacy learning and we provide opportunities for students who have been identified as needing assistance to participate in literacy support programs.

 Teachers assess students regularly with effective assessment tools and group students according to their needs.